 Table 3.
-Supervised Clinical Experience by Route, 2015-16
+Supervised Clinical Experience Requirements by Route, 2016-17

-Traditional (Student Teaching) Alternative, IHE-Based (University Intern) Alternative, not IHE-Based (District Intern) Average number of clock hours of supervised clinical experience required prior to student teaching 112 hours 114 hours 108 hours Average number of clock hours required for student teaching 559 hours 607 hours 748 hours Average number of clock hours required for mentoring/induction support 114 hours 147 hours 177 hours Total number of full-time equivalent faculty supervising clinical experience during this academic year (AY) 607 234 32 Total number of adjunct faculty supervising clinical experience during this AY (IHE and PreK-12 staff) 5,891 1,548 213 Total number of students in supervised clinical experience during this AY 12,597 3,191 881
+All routes Traditional route Alternative route Number of clock hours of supervised clinical experience required prior to student teaching 100 hours 80 hours 115 hours - Median Number of clock hours required for student 600 hours 563 hours 600 hours teaching - Median 000 110013 303 Hours 000 Hours Number of clock hours required for 144 hours 45 hours 144 hours mentoring/induction support - Median 144 Hours 45 110015 144 Hours Total number of full-time equivalent faculty supervising clinical experience during this 908 620 288 academic year (AY) Total number of adjunct faculty supervising clinical experience during this AY (IHE and 8,871 6,623 2,248 PreK-12 staff) Total number of students in supervised 10.075 12.662 F 212 clinical experience during this AY 18,975 13,662 5,313

-Note: Data is reported by individual teacher preparation programs and the summary data is provided here.
+Note: Data are reported by individual teacher preparation programs and the summary data are provided here.
 Definitions for Supervised Clinical Experience and questions to collect data for Supervised Clinical Experience come directly from the Title II Higher Education Act.
 See definition and questions above.
 As per the Title II instructions, the number of hours the interns spend as teacher of record should not be included in the student teaching.

-Figure 6 depicts the distribution of initial teacher preparation programs by their required clock hours for student teaching by Route in 2015-16.
-About 9 percent of the programs in the Traditional route, 14 percent of the Alternative, IHE-Based, and 25 percent of the Alternative, not IHE-Based route had required an average of less than 400 hours for student teaching.
-More than half (55 percent of the Traditional route) and about one-third (33 percent of the Alternative, IHE-Based route) of the programs required average student teaching hours between 400 to 599 hours.
-Another one-third (27 percent of Traditional route and 33 percent of Alternative, IHE-Based route) required between 600 and 799 hours.
-The remaining nine percent of Traditional route and 20 percent of Alternative, IHE-Based route had more than 800 hours of required student teaching.
-In summary, a vast majority of the programs required an average of 400 or more clock hours for student teaching.
+Figure 6 depicts the distribution of initial teacher preparation programs by their required clock hours for student teaching by Route in 2016-17.
+About three percent of the Traditional route programs had required an average of less than 400 hours for student teaching.
+More than half (51 percent) of the Traditional route programs required average student teaching hours between 400 to 599 hours of student teaching.
+More than one-third (38 percent) of Traditional route programs required between 600 and 799 hours of student teaching.
+The remaining nine percent of Traditional route programs had more than 800 hours of required student teaching.
+In summary, nearly half the institutions required an average of 600 or more clock hours for student teaching in the academic year 2016-17.